zhy2002/neutron/readme.md

 - fix compilation warning messages.
 - save and restore full state (not just value and id) for debugging purpose
 - align JSX code with RxJS patterns
+- implement partial load/unload examples
+  - e.g. data on a screen is not loaded when it is not visited - lazy loading of node hierarchy

 Todo (long term)
 -----------------